Day 1: Trogir – Hvar Island

 Overnight stay in Split.

-After crossing to Stomorska on the island of Šolta we commence our last cycle tour.
+After crossing to Rogač on the island of Šolta we commence our last cycle tour.
 Walled fields, numerous olive groves, locust bean and fig trees line the roads.
 The herb smells of lavender and rosemary accompanies us along our tour through this island.
-We load the bicycles onto the ship in Maslinica and enjoy our last crossing back to Trogir where, if time permits, we can take a tour of the old town which is a world heritage site.
+Our boat awaits us in Rogač and we enjoy our last crossing back to Trogir where, if time permits, we can take a tour of the old town which is a world heritage site.

 Overnight near Trogir.